gohugoio/hugo/content/en/templates/introduction.md

 An example of this is used in the Hugo docs.
 Most of the pages benefit from having the table of contents provided, but sometimes the table of contents doesn't make a lot of sense.
 We've defined a `notoc` variable in our front matter that will prevent a table of contents from rendering when specifically set to `true`.

-Here is the example front matter:
+Here is the example front matter (YAML):

 ```
 ---